department-of-veterans-affairs/vets-website/content/pages/faq.md

                       What if I already have an ID.me account?
                     </button>
                     <div id="dbq5" class="usa-accordion-content">
-                      <p><a href="#">Log in</a> and enter your ID.me username and password.
+                      <p>Log in and enter your ID.me username and password.
 You will then be asked for a 6-digit verification code that will be sent to your mobile or home phone.</p>
                     </div>
                   </li>
                   <li>